-- Laparoscopically, meaning through multiple very small incisions using special instruments and cameras.
+- Laparoscopicaly, meaning through multiple very small incisions using special instruments and cameras

 The potential advantages of laparoscopic surgery include faster recovery, less pain, less blood loss and lower risk of infection than with a conventional (open) retropubic or perineal procedure.

 If you are having laparoscopic surgery, your UW Medicine surgeon may use a robotic surgery system.
 This is sometimes called robot-assisted or robotic prostatectomy.
 With the da Vinci Surgical System, your surgeon uses hand and foot controls to move robotic arms that hold a laparoscope (camera) and surgical instruments.
 The system allows your surgeon to perform very precise, complex motions and helps prevent fatigue.

 Your SCCA surgeon will talk with you about the approach they recommend for you and why and will answer all your questions about your options.